Still have questions? Leave a comment

 List all the sources you consulted while writing the lab report.
 Include the full bibliographic information in the appropriate format.

 For lab reports in sciences and social sciences, the APA citation style is usually followed.
-Students of business, fine arts, and history will use Chicago stye citations in their lab reports.
-In the rare event of lab report under humanities, you’ll be expected to write your citations in the MLA format.
+Students of business, fine arts, and history will use Chicago style citations in their lab reports.
+In the rare event of a lab report under humanities, you’ll be expected to write your citations in MLA format.

 Remember that failing to cite your sources is considered plagiarism and has serious consequences.
 Always give credit where credit is due!